Hyper-Reflector-Team/hypunch/README.md

 ### Install external dependencies

-We currently use google's unique id generator for generating a "match" id for the users connecting.
+We currently use google's unique id generator for generating a "match" id for the users connecting \n.
 `go get github.com/google/uuid`

+Alternatively you are free to modify the server to not use UUID and remain dependency free.

 ### Run the server